Ryan-Romig/custom-lyraT-basic-test-firmware/README.md

 ##  Brief

 LED turn on while button is pressed wifi will blink 3 fast, delay, 3 slow, delay after booting.
-Should broadcast Underwater Audio ssid http://192.168.4.1/ will return a webpage with sucess message repeats the "power on" tone every 2 seconds if DAC is working.
+Should broadcast ESP_WIFI ssid http://192.168.4.1/ will return a webpage with sucess message repeats the "power on" tone every 2 seconds if DAC is working.